-- New or updated medical reports, including your treating doctor’s line by line refutation of the insurance company doctor’s reports.
+- New or updated medical reports, including your treating doctor’s line-by-line refutation of the insurance company doctor’s reports.

-Note the strict timeframes.
+- Note the strict timeframes.
 The denial letter will outline the strict and unforgiving deadlines and specific requirements for filing your administrative appeal.
 Missing the appeal deadline is fatal—it will make reversing your wrongful denial nearly impossible.
 A seasoned ERISA disability insurance attorney at DarrasLaw can make sure you meet every deadline and successfully eliminate any “proof of loss” denials.

-Don’t ignore details in the denial letter.
-The broad strokes are important, but pay very close attention to details of your denial letter.
+- Don’t ignore details in the denial letter.
+The broad strokes are important, but pay very close attention to the details of your denial letter.
 Take your time and hire appeal counsel experienced in federal ERISA law.
-Hire an experienced, top-rated disability insurance lawyer at DarrasLaw to assist you preparing and submitting your appeal.
+Hire an experienced, top-rated disability insurance lawyer at DarrasLaw to assist you in preparing and submitting your appeal.

-Don’t panic.
+- Don’t panic.
 No one knows the details of your situation better than you.
 Adhere to deadlines, reach out to experienced ERISA appeal counsel if you have unanswered questions, but don’t panic.
 Get help!

+- Gather information.
+Request copies of your insurance policy or certificate and your administrative record from your insurance carrier ASAP.
+Examine the denial documents for any incorrect and incomplete information.
 Check the reasons they have given you for why your disability claim was denied.
-Your insurer will likely have pointed to specific policy provisions and limitations that it feels supports the denial.
+Your insurer will likely have pointed to specific policy provisions and limitations that it feels support the denial.
 Check your policy.
 See whether your policy matches the language, provisions, and limitations the insurer has used to deny.

 - Carefully compose your administrative appeal letter.
 Consider creating a cursory list of the issues that your insurer cites and with which you disagree.
 This can function as a sort of outline for your appeal.
 Next, try to find evidence or documentation to support each of your positions—the more, the better.
 This will help you remain organized and well-reasoned, while also easing any frenzy you may feel due to the nature of this process.

-Ask for help.
+- Ask for help.
 Doctors and vocational experts are often happy to write letters in support of an appeal, but you have to ask, and you can’t win without their written support.
 Your treating doctor or vocational expert needs to provide comprehensive information to better document your disability claim—new chart notes, new tests, etc.

-Provide proof of disability.
+- Provide proof of disability.
 Often, one insurer denies a person while the Social Security Administration approves the same person’s separate disability claim.
 If you’ve received Social Security Disability Insurance (SSDI), include these documents in your administrative appeal.